 See also: Catapult Launch Coasters

-The Twister Coaster is similar to other spinning wild mouse coasters produced by other manufacturers.
-Unlike other company’s models, Twister Coasters use individual lap bar restraints for the riders.
+The Twister Coaster is similar to other spinning wild mouse coasters produced by various companies.
+Unlike other manufacturers’ models, Twister Coasters use individual lap bar restraints for the riders.
 Like the Reverchon Wild Mouse models, up to four riders sit in a single row across the car.
-The Twister Coaster comes in several set sizes or can be customised to a theme park’s specification.
+The Twister Coaster comes in several set sizes or can be customized to a theme park’s specification.

 The Zamperla Air Force coaster is a suspended family coaster themed to airplanes.
 The track layout typically has 180° hairpin turns although it rarely elevates like a standard coaster.
 The suspended cars swing side-to-side as they travel along the track.
 Up to four children or two adults can fit in each car.
-To date (Jan 2013) there are three Air Force coasters in the world; two in Europe, one in India.
+The first to open was Padrinos Voladores at Parque de Atracciones de Madrid in 2007.
+Less than a handful have been built since.

 See also: Suspended Coasters